ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Reproducibility Statement

 \section{Reproducibility Statement}

-For complete reproducibility, we will publish both code --containing detailed hyperparameters and experimental pipeline-- and trained ToMMeR models upon publication.
-Meanwhile, we list here the most important hyperparameters used in our main experiments.
+For complete reproducibility, we publish both code at \githubrepo{https://github.com/VictorMorand/llm2ner}, containing detailed hyperparameters and experimental pipeline, and trained ToMMeR models \href{https://huggingface.co/models?other=arxiv:2510.19410}{on hugginface}.
+We also list in this section the most important hyper-parameters used in our main experiments.